Area code 264

-Area code 264 is the telephone area code of Anguilla in the North American Numbering Plan (NANP).
-The area code was created in a split of the original numbering plan area with area code 809.
-Permissive dialing started 31 March 1997 and ended on 30 September 1997.
-The area code is also represented on the telephone dial by the letter sequence ANG.
+Area code 264 is the telephone area code in the North American Numbering Plan (NANP) of Anguilla.
+The area code was created in a split of the original numbering plan area in the Caribbean (809).
+264 was chosen because it spells ANG -- the first three letters of the name of the nation -- on a telephone keypad.

 In Anguilla, a local telephone number is dialed using the seven digits of the directory number.
-Calls from other NANP countries, including the United States, require dialing 1 264 and the seven digit number.
+Calls from other NANP countries, including the United States, require dialing the long-distance trunk prefix (1), the area code and the seven-digit number.

 Prior to the 1990s, subscribers in Anguilla dialed just three digits for a local call, and had the only four-digit national number in the 809 area code: 4972.